GodfreySam/ELD_backend/README.md

 - Local/dev works without Docker using SQLite.
 - To deploy on Render, see repo root `README.md` (Render section) and use `render.yaml`.

-For full repo setup and the frontend, see the root `README.md`.
+For the deployed API, see: https://eld-backend-n53m.onrender.com/health